Vortex meters are among

-reduced bore meters, plastic vortex flowmeters, and much more.
+reduced bore meters, and plastic flowmeters, and much more.

 Today there is a wide diversity of choices for customers to make